Thodasa Badal Thodasa Paani: Plot

 A heartbroken and shattered Kajol then decides to become the breadwinner of the family to pay off the debts by handling her father's Press business.At first she faces a lot of problems and Anurag help her by giving money through Rajesh and also uses his contacts to catch the thief who stole her father's money.
 Anurag helps her with orders through his late mother Anjali's NGO.
-He also gets to know th Kajol was his mother's favourite student.
+He also gets to know that Kajol was his mother's favourite student.
 They slowly begin to get close to each other after many misunderstandings.
 Kajol plans to sell the car Vishu brought for her wedding however Chandana manipulated by Naina refuses you let her do so.
-Pishi ma scold Chandana and Naina for their behaviour towards kajol.
+Pishi ma scold Chandana and Naina for their behaviour towards Kajol.

 Meanwhile Arjun decides to avenge his humiliation by marrying Naina and Naina also decides to marry him despite kajol's warning.
 Chandana supports Naina and behaves rudely with Kajol.